Malyn was silent for a moment, listening to the wind sigh through the leaves. “Are you planning to leave after you figure things out?”

 “I need you in order to be what I am now, and what I am now is better than what I was without you.
 I mean, no pressure or anything, if you do decide you want to move on…”

-They brought the bodies back to the bike and strapped them to the back.
+They hauled the bodies back to the bike one at a time and strapped the heavy, black-plastic-wrapped bundles to the back with a spiderweb of bungee cords.

-Malyn climbed onto the bike and smiled as Tyla tucked in close behind him.
+Malyn climbed onto the bike, wincing as he put weight on his injured arm to grip the handlebars.
+He smiled as Tyla tucked in close behind him, his arms circling Malyn's waist in that familiar, comforting way.
 “Let’s go collect our bounty.”

 Comments (9)